MetatransApps/Android_LIB_Commons2D/README.md

 # Overview

 This is a simple 2D Graphics Framework.
 After git clone, this library for Android, could be imported directly to Android Studio.
-Than it can be extended and used in Java programming language from your Android projects.
+Then it can be extended and used in Java programming language from your Android projects.

 It represents a library, which is simple, light and small, without any other dependencies.